gregory-ledenev/Vert.x-EasyRouting/README.md

 #### @Retry

 The `@Retry` annotation allows marking methods that should be retried on failure.

+Note: you should use it with caution for any handler methods other than `GET` as it may cause various side effects and race-conditions.

 Note: methods annotated with `@Retry` will be automatically handled as blocking methods.

 ```java
 @Retry @GET(value = "/retry")